tenghamn/real-time-frame-analysis/README.md

-# andor-camera
+# A matlab software for andor cameras

-A matlab software for controlling andor cameras.
+Works with Zyla, iXon and Newton.
+You need to provide an andor sdk for it to work.

 ## Usage